Recidiviz/justice-counts-components/README.md

 To generate a build of the frontend that is suitable for deploys, run: `yarn build`.

 Each time this is run, the `/build` directory will be wiped clean.
-A [bundle analysis](#Bundle-analysis) report, found in `build/report.html`, will also be generated on each invocation of this script.

 ## Input Data Format